hmcts/pip-data-management/README.md

 ### Unit tests

-Unit tests can be run on demand using `.gradlew test`.
+Unit tests can be run on demand using `./gradlew test`.

 ### Functional tests